DanySK/course-laboratory-of-software-systems/slides/content/21-ddd-intro/_index.md

 ## The Problem Space

-{{< image src="ddd_problem_space.png">}}
+{{< image src="assets/ddd_problem_space.png">}}

 ---

 ## The Solution Space

-{{< image src="ddd_solution_space.png" >}}
+{{< image src="assets/ddd_solution_space.png" >}}

 ---

-## Popular Misconceptions of DDD
+## Popular Misconceptions of DDD (1/2)

 1. *Tactical Patterns are key to DDD!
 No, they aren't!*
-    * DDD is less about software design patterns and more about problem solving through collaboration.
+    * DDD is less about software design patterns and more about problem-solving through collaboration

-    * DDD is not code centric: its purpose is not to make elegant code. **Software is merely an artifact of DDD**.
+    * DDD is not code-centric!
+        * its purpose is not to make elegant code
+        * **Software is merely an artifact of DDD**.

 1. *DDD is a Framework!
 No, it isn't!*
-    * DDD is architecturally agnostic in that there is no single architectural style you must follow to implement it.
+    * DDD is architecturally agnostic
+        * there is no single architectural style you must follow to implement it

+    * It is possible to use different architectural styles within the same system
-    * Architectural styles can vary because they should apply at the bounded context level and not the application level.
+        * they should apply at the bounded context level and not the application level.

+---

+## Popular Misconceptions of DDD (2/2)

-1. *DDD is a Silver Bullet!
+3. *DDD is a Silver Bullet!
 No, it isn't!*
-    * DDD can take a lot of effort: it requires an iterative development methodology, an engaged business, etc.
+    * DDD can take a lot of effort
+        * it requires an iterative development methodology, an engaged business, etc.

-    * Not all software systems fit with this approach (e.g. those with trivial domains with little or no domain logic).
+    * Not all software systems fit with this approach
+        * e.g. those with trivial domains with little or no domain logic

 ---